rnb3ds/docs-site/docs/en/json/api-reference/generics.md

 Signature: `func (r AccessResult) UnwrapOr(defaultValue any) any`

-Gets the value or a default value.
+Gets the value or a default.

 ```go
 value := result.UnwrapOr("default")